coinflow-labs-us/coinflow-docs/blog/blog/2023-05-31-tiplink-announcement.md

 Coinflow Labs provides a seamless payment solution for Web3 companies, allowing them to accept both traditional payment methods and cryptocurrency.
-With Coinflow, users can offramp any cryptocurrency directly from their crypto wallets directly to their US bank accounts..
+With Coinflow, users can offramp any cryptocurrency directly from their crypto wallets directly to their US bank accounts.
 Coinflow's platform provides a seamless experience for both the merchant and the customer, making it an ideal offramp solution for any Web3 company.

 TipLink is a platform that makes it easy for anyone to send and receive cryptocurrency by sharing a simple link.
 With